rowanw112/20r-eu4-mod/README.md

         -- decrease yearly inflation reduction from +0.15 to +0.10
         -- increase influence from 5% to 10%

-### rebalance age bonuses
-    - [x] - nerf poland 33% production efficiency to 10%
-    - [x] - nerf persia's -20% dev cost to 5%

 ### world events become static timed events instead of random
-    - [] - force the protestant reformanation to fire at a specific date (maybe 1510)
+    - [x] - force the protestant reformanation to fire at a specific date year 1510
     - [] - force the italian withdrawal from the HRE event to fire at 1490